Former Byrds/Flying Burrito Brothers/Manassas member’s first solo releases.

 He returned the following year with Clear Sailin’, which saw him dial back the flashy supporting cast for a more traditional release—much like the iconic music he had created in his early years with The Byrds and Burritos.
-For Clear Sailin’ Hillman assembled a core band (including soon-to-be-superstar Richard Marx) with production helmed by Jim Mascon (Poco, Firefall).
+For Clear Sailin’ Hillman assembled a core band with production helmed by Jim Mascon (Poco, Firefall).
 A number of songs feature co-writes with Crawdaddy magazine’s founder, Peter Knobler.

 Hot on the heels of his 2017 critically acclaimed album (produced by Tom Petty), The Asylum Years presents both of those ’70s albums on one compact disc, with an essay from Scott Schinder, featuring a new interview with Hillman.

 Having been a catalyst and innovator on the musical landscape for decades, The Asylum Years sees this byrd take flight.